 (…existing texts …)

 The message flow for a resource request over the DS is given in Figure 13-20 (Sample message flow for over-the-DS resource request).
-The FTO indicates the destination target AP BSSID as part of the FT Action frame.
-The RRB on the current AP encapsulates the FT Action frame and supplies the current AP BSSID in the Remote Request frame.
+The FTO indicates the destination target FTR as part of the FT Action frame.
+The RRB on the current FTR encapsulates the FT Action frame and supplies the current FTR MAC address in the Remote Request frame.

+Figure 13-20 –Sample message flow for over-the-DS resource request

 Resource request procedures